 You are looking to make gradual changes to your lifestyle and your goal weight.
 If you are not ready to give up grains and starches, this is the program for you.
-In this meal plan, you get to enjoy plenty of vegetables, 5-6 servings proteins, 2 servings good fats, 1 serving of starches and 1 serving of whole grains, 2 servings dairy and 2 servings fruits.
+In this meal plan, you get to enjoy 6-9 servings of vegetables, 5-6 servings of proteins, 2-4 servings of good fats, 1 serving of starch and 1 serving of whole grain, and 2 servings of fruits.